There are many types of snakes in Indiana. They are distinctive and have evolved to fit into various environments and niches.

 Fish like bass and cottonmouth snakes consume young Plain-bellied Watersnakes.

-This one is one of the rare types of snakes in Indiana that travel to dryland once it detects the presence of water predators nearby.
+This is one of the rare types of snake in Indiana that travels to dryland once it detects the presence of water predators nearby.